Accessing Azure Virtual Machines from Server Explorer

 By using Server Explorer in Visual Studio, you can display information about your virtual machines hosted by Azure.

 If you have virtual machines hosted by Azure, you can access them in Server Explorer.
 You must first import a subscription so that Server Explorer has information about them.
 The information that is required is a .publishsettings file, and you must sign in to your Azure account to retrieve it.

 If Server Explorer isn’t showing, choose the Ctrl+Alt+S keys or, on the menu bar, choose View, Server Explorer.

-In Server Explorer, open the shortcut menu for the Windows Azure Virtual Machines node, and then choose Import Subscriptions.
+In Server Explorer, open the shortcut menu for the Virtual Machines node, and then choose Import Subscriptions.

 If asked, choose to save the file.

 By default, the file is saved to your Downloads folder.

 Choose Import, and then browse to the location where you saved the .publishsettings file.

 Choose the file, choose the Open button, and then choose the OK button.

 Your virtual machines appear in Server Explorer.
 Using the shortcut menu for the virtual machine, you can start, shut down, restart, and delete any of your virtual machines.
 When you shut down a virtual machine, it goes into a suspended state and doesn't incur compute charges until it's restarted.
 However, it still incurs storage charges.
 When you delete a machine, it no longer incurs charges.